ypid/ansible-packages/README.md

 * minimal: Minimal set of packages of the group.
 * basic: Basic set of packages of the group (including minimal).
 * additional: Additional set of packages.
+* auto: Automatically added packages based on other parts of your inventory.
+For example, when the host is also part of the `debops_service_x2go_server` host group, some packages might be added additionally based on what other packages are installed.
 * full: Union of the minimal, basic and all the additional sets.

 ### How to deal with the abstraction this role introduces?